Amsterdam/design-system/CONTRIBUTING.md

 ## Adding a new component

-Scaffold all necessary files for a new component at once through `npm plop`.
+Scaffold all necessary files for a new component at once through `npx plop`.
 Enter the name of your component when prompted.
 This will create files for the design tokens, CSS and React components, and React Stories.